kopachevsky/terraform-day3/README.md

   Not mandatory:
   Create s3 bucket with name provided
-  Create IAM role granding access to this bucket and attachd it to EC2 instance created above
+  Create IAM role granding access to this bucket and attach this Role to EC2 instance created above

 Return VPC id and instance ID

+Add example terraform code.